JetBrains/teamcity-documentation/topics/search.md

 After you have installed and started running TeamCity, it collects the information on builds, tests and so on and indexes it.
 You can search builds by build number, tag, build configuration name, and other different parameters specifying one or several keywords.
 You can also search for builds by text in build logs, and by the [external ID](identifier.md#External+IDs) of a build configuration.

+By default, TeamCity stores a search index locally.
+In terms of TeamCity 2021.1 EAP, you can also switch to an [Elastic-based search mode](search-settings.md).

 ## Search Query

 In TeamCity you can search for builds using the [Lucene query syntax](http://lucene.apache.org/).
 Note that there is a major difference with the default Lucene syntax: by default, TeamCity uses the "prefix search" — not the exact matching like Lucene.
 For example, if you search for `c:main`, TeamCity will find all builds of the build configuration whose name starts with the `main` string.